171930433/vtk-examples/src/PythonicAPI.md

 [BalloonWidget](/PythonicAPI/Widgets/BalloonWidget) | Uses a vtkBalloonWidget to draw labels when the mouse stays above an actor.
 [CompassWidget](/PythonicAPI/Widgets/CompassWidget) | Draws an interactive compass.
 [ContourWidget](/PythonicAPI/Widgets/ContourWidget) | Draw a contour (line) which can be deformed by the user.
+[ImplicitPlaneWidget2](/PythonicAPI/Widgets/ImplicitPlaneWidget2) | Clip polydata with an implicit plane.

 ## Plotting